LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_statements.md

 indicator: both
 ---

-This type of interaction is a straight-forward declaration by the automation which does not expect a response from the user.
-There are four different types of statements available to you:
+This type of interaction is a straight-forward declaration by the bot that does not expect a response from the user.
+There are four, different types of statements:

-Text.
+- **Text**.
 For example, "Thank you for taking our survey!"

-Image.
+- **Image**.
 A simple, static image files which the automation will send.

-Audio file.
-A pre-recorded audio message that the automation will send.
+- **Audio**.
+A pre-recorded audio file that the automation will send.

-Video.
+- **Video**.
 A pre-recorded video file that the automation will send.